Skip to main content

 grinding45 negative mentions

-• Unskippable cutscenes and excessive clicking for upgrades can detract from the overall enjoyment.
+• Visual clutter and unskippable cutscenes can detract from the overall experience.

 • gameplay

-The gameplay of "You Must Build a Boat" is characterized by its addictive match-three mechanics combined with RPG elements, offering a blend of simplicity and strategic depth that keeps players engaged.
-While many reviews praise the charming visuals and the fun, fast-paced nature of the gameplay, some players express concerns about repetitiveness and a lack of significant innovation compared to its predecessor, "10,000,000."
-Overall, the game is seen as enjoyable for fans of the genre, though it may not appeal to those seeking more varied gameplay experiences.
+The gameplay is characterized by its addictive match-three mechanics combined with RPG elements, offering a blend of simplicity and depth that keeps players engaged.
+While the initial hours are enjoyable and the retro visuals charming, many reviewers noted that the experience can become repetitive and grind-heavy in the late game, leading to frustration.
+Overall, it appeals to fans of the genre but may not win over those seeking more varied gameplay.

 • “The one-step-at-a-time introduction to new gameplay mechanics, plus the simplicity makes this game easy to get into - while the 'one more run!' addictive gameplay and charming music keep you playing once you start.”